 Will it hurt?

-It depends greatly on the procedure, but on average most patients are back to work within 2 to 7 days.
+It depends greatly on the procedure, but on average most patients are back to work within two to seven days.
 Some larger or more complicated operations may require additional time away from work.

 Usually not, since good surgery enhances your looks naturally and it often goes unnoticed.
 Friends may ask if you’ve been on vacation, a new diet or exercise regime, but typically they won’t know you’ve had surgery unless you tell them.